Master’s thesis guidelines

 The master’s thesis process also includes presentation of the finished thesis at a time agreed upon with the thesis supervisor.
-The presentation or similar event to showcase the thesis has to be held before the master’s thesis is approved and evaluated.
+The presentation, or event of similar kind, to showcase the thesis must be held before submitting the application for approval and evaluation of the master’s thesis.

-The master’s thesis author must write a maturity essay to demonstrate conversance with the field of the thesis (and possibly proficiency in the language s/he has been educated in (Finnish or Swedish)).
+The student must write a maturity essay to demonstrate conversance with the field of the thesis (and possibly proficiency in the language they have been educated in (Finnish or Swedish).

 The maturity essay may be

 - an essay written on a topic given by the thesis supervisor and written under supervision.